razshare/frizzante-docs/docs/index.md

 Not only that, search engines will have an easy time rendering your document, and thus indexing it correctly.

-Most of your interactivity will have to come through either forms or css.
+Most of your interactivity will have to come through either forms or Css.

 I say `most` because you can still inject external JavaScripts through svelte's special `<svelte:head>` tag.